 Tangerine Investment Funds vs. DIY Investing

 But if you can invest a little bit of time and resources in learning how to invest, DIY investing can save you several thousand dollars over a few decades by cutting down the “fees” to a mere fraction.

 For beginner investors who already use Tangerine for their banking needs, Tangerine investment funds offer an easy, hands-off way to invest and grow your money.

-And to that end, Tangerine investment funds doesn’t get our stamp of approval, and for relatively higher MER, you should consider alternatives.
+And to that end, Tangerine investment funds doesn’t get our stamp of approval, and for a high MER, you should consider alternatives.
 Still, they are potent investment products, and I hope this Tangerine investment funds review will help you realize whether or not they are the right assets for you.

 Tangerine, though has the added benefit of offering a full-fledged suite of banking products, including a savings and chequing account.
 Check out Tangerines other product lineup here, which I personally think holds more benefit than these investment funds.